 Our consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the U.S. While the majority of our revenue, expenses, assets and liabilities are not based on estimates, there are certain accounting principles that requires management to make estimates regarding matters that are uncertain and susceptible to change.
 Critical accounting policies are defined as those policies that are reflective of significant judgments, estimates and uncertainties, which could potentially result in materially different results under different assumptions and conditions.
 Management regularly reviews the estimates and assumptions used in the preparation of the financial statements for reasonableness and adequacy.
-Our significant accounting policies are discussed in Note 3, Summary of Significant Accounting Policies, of our Consolidated Financial Statements in this filing; however, the following discussion pertains to accounting policies we believe are most critical to the portrayal of its financial condition and results of operations and that require significant, difficult, subjective or complex judgments.
-Other companies in similar businesses may use different estimation policies and methodologies, which may affect the comparability of our financial condition, results of operations and cash flows to those of other companies.
+Our significant accounting policies are defined as those policies in Note 4, Summary of Significant Accounting Policies, of our Consolidated Financial Statements in this filing; however, the following discussion pertains to accounting policies we believe are most critical to the portrayal of its financial condition and results of operations and that require significant, difficult, subjective or complex judgments.
+Other companies in similar businesses may use different estimation policies and methodologies, which may affect the comparability of our financial condition, results of operations and condition.